bitsyamagu/jnord/README.md

   - ```mvn compile```
 + Make a JAR binary file
   - ```mvn package```

+## Installation
++ Copy jar files from target directory and dependent libraries(gral-core, commons-math3, htsjdk) to your environment.
++ Fix paths in the shortcut script "jnord"
++ Put "jnord" script where you can invoke through PATH environment variable

 ## References
 + Accurate and exact CNV identification from targeted high-throughput sequence data